Early emission characterization of TDE 2025aarm: Observations and data

-Target of opportunity observations spanning several epochs between MJD 60979 -- 61078 (PIs: Kuin, Stein, Miller, Charalampopoulos, Sun, Konno) were obtained with the UV-Optical Telescope (UVOT; \citealt{roming2005swift}) and X-ray Telescope (XRT; \citealt{burrows2005swift}) on board of the Neil Gehrels Swift Observatory.
-We reduced the UVOT photometry via the \texttt{uvotredux} \citep{robert_david_stein_2025_17634569} python wrapper, which is based on the \texttt{uvotsource} module of the \texttt{HEASoft} package \citep{2014ascl.soft08004N}.
+Target of opportunity observations spanning several epochs between MJD 60979 and 61078 (PIs: Kuin, Stein, Miller, Charalampopoulos, Sun, Konno) were obtained with the UV-Optical Telescope (UVOT; \citealt{roming2005swift}) and X-ray Telescope (XRT; \citealt{burrows2005swift}) on board the Neil Gehrels Swift Observatory.
+We reduced the UVOT photometry via the \texttt{uvotredux} \citep{robert_david_stein_2025_17634569} \texttt{python} wrapper, which is based on the \texttt{uvotsource} module of the \texttt{HEASoft} package \citep{2014ascl.soft08004N}.
 We subtracted the host contribution modeled by the \texttt{prospector} package~\citep{prospector_package}, based on publicly available data of the host galaxy (see Appendix~\ref{sec:prospector}).
-After subtraction, the brightest filter is $w_2$, that reaches a peak $M_{\rm peak, w_2} = -19.32 \pm 0.02\,\rm mag$ at $t_{\rm peak, w_2} = 60988.42 \pm 3.53\,\rm MJD$
+After subtraction, the brightest filter is $w_2$, reaching a peak of $M_{\rm peak, w_2} = -19.32 \pm 0.02\,\rm mag$ at $t_{\rm peak, w_2} = 60988.42 \pm 3.53\,\rm MJD$